Career Advice

 Work Stress

-Any job can cause stress and anxiety.
-Some cause more than others and it can be overwhelming.
-This is especially true for people who suffer from anxiety.
-Extreme stress and anxiety can impact your overall physical and mental health.
+Any job can lead to stress and anxiety, with some roles causing more strain than others.
+This is particularly true for individuals who already struggle with anxiety.
+When stress and anxiety become extreme, they can negatively impact both your physical and mental health.

-If stress has begun to affect your productivity, the quality of your work, your personal life, or your health then it is a good idea to do something about it.
-No matter what your motivations, ambitions, career choices, or stress factors, there are things that you can do to reduce your stress in and out of the workplace.
-Let us look at some ways that you can reduce your stress and anxiety levels at work.
+If stress is starting to impact your productivity, the quality of your work, your personal life, or your health, it’s crucial to take action.
+Regardless of your motivations, ambitions, career path, or the specific stressors you face, there are effective strategies to reduce stress both in and out of the workplace.

 Find Support